HAMLET: Graph Transformer Neural Operator for Partial Differential Equations: Experimental Results

 \subsection{Results \& Discussion}

 \textbf{Numerical Comparison.} We carried out a thorough comparison of our framework against leading deep learning techniques for solving PDEs.
-The results are summarised in Table~\ref{tab:main_nrmse}.
+The results are summarised in Table~\ref{tab:main_nrmse}\footnote{Note, that MAgNet was also trained on Shallow Water and Diffusion Reaction PDEs but the training failed to converge.
+Consequently, the results for MAgNet are not reported in Table~\ref{tab:main_nrmse}}.
 Further supporting results are available in Appendix~\ref{Appendix_Result}.
 Our evaluation of the \PhysGTN\ approach in various datasets and parameter settings has demonstrated its robust performance.
 Notably, within the Darcy Flow dataset, \PhysGTN\ exhibited a commendable adaptability to changing parameters settings of $\beta$.
 The decrease in nRMSE as $\beta$ increased from 0.01 to 100.0 highlights \PhysGTN's capability to scale effectively with increased complexity or noise within the data.
-This trend suggests that \PhysGTN\ is not only robust but also potentially more adept at handling complex simulations where other models may falter.
+This trend suggests that \PhysGTN\ is not only robust, but also potentially more adept at handling complex simulations where other models may falter.

 The generalisability of \PhysGTN\ was further underscored by its performance on the Shallow Water and Diffusion Reaction datasets.
 Its ability to maintain low nRMSE values across these diverse datasets suggests that \PhysGTN\ is not just tailored to a single type of physical simulation, but can be applied across various domains.
 This adaptability is critical for real-world applications, where conditions can be unpredictable and models must maintain a high degree of accuracy.
 Furthermore, there is a clear trend that as $\beta$ increases, the nRMSE decreases for \PhysGTN, suggesting that it scales well with complexity or noise within the data.